keep this website free for you. TaxTips.ca does

 The tax credits in this table have been calculated using the indexation

 factors shown in the bottom line of the table.
-The indexation factors and tax rates have been
+The indexation factors, tax rates, and

 have been confirmed to Canada Revenue Agency information.